5jt/dyalog-cookbook/manuscript/11_makeme.md

 ## The tests

-Now that we have a way to automatically assemble all the necessary files our application will finally consist of we need to amend our tests.
+Now that we have a way to automatically assemble all the necessary files required by our application we need to amend our tests.
 Double-click `MyApp.dyapp`.
 You don't need to execute the test cases right now because we are going to change them.

 We need to make a few changes: